python/cpython/Doc/library/stdtypes.rst

    statement: del
    builtin: len

-A :dfn:`mapping` object maps immutable values to arbitrary objects.
+A :dfn:`mapping` object maps :term:`hashable` values to arbitrary objects.
 Mappings are mutable objects.
 There is currently only one standard mapping type, the :dfn:`dictionary`.
 (For other containers see the built in :class:`list`, :class:`set`, and :class:`tuple` classes, and the :mod:`collections` module.)

 A dictionary's keys are *almost* arbitrary values.
-Only values containing lists, dictionaries or other mutable types (that are compared by value rather than by object identity) may not be used as keys.
+Values that are not :term:`hashable`, that is, values containing lists, dictionaries or other mutable types (that are compared by value rather than by object identity) may not be used as keys.
 Numeric types used for keys obey the normal rules for numeric comparison: if two numbers compare equal (such as ``1`` and ``1.0``) then they can be used interchangeably to index the same dictionary entry.
 (Note however, that since computers store floating-point numbers as approximations it is usually unwise to use them as dictionary keys.)

 Dictionaries can be created by placing a comma-separated list of ``key: value`` pairs within braces, for example: ``{'jack': 4098, 'sjoerd': 4127}`` or ``{4098: